Stick with UKIP!

 The Conservatives fear Cultural Marxism and have become slaves to its will.
 To challenge these interest groups any issue would perhaps draw negative attention to their policies.
 Social media and the BBC provide an immediate forum to their whining and moaning (Reference 2)

 Sometimes a government policy has unavoidable painful implications for society.
-Interest rates may need to be raised to offset an increase in the interest rate or public expenditure must be curbed to prevent the National debt increasing.
+Interest rates may need to be raised to offset an increase in the inflation rate or public expenditure must be curbed to prevent the National debt increasing.
 That promised increase in the state pension cannot be realised.
 Central government funding to local government may need to be reduced with consequences to public services.

 Such were the days when our government put the future well-being of our country first!